AGALMATA

 This painting by Raphael cited by Vasari remains to be identified among the Madonnas with Child of the master, due to the lack of material correspondence in the works already analyzed (lack of heterogeneity in the pictorial technique in the execution of the blue drapery).
 For a long time, it has been assimilated to La Belle Jardinière, signed and dated 1508; but as physical-chemical examinations have revealed the homogeneity of the blue drapery, the painting in the Louvre cannot correspond.
 The Madonna Colonna from Berlin has also been proposed, precisely because of its unfinished nature.
 But here too, studies have shown the homogeneity of the blue draperies.

-The date of execution assigned to Raphael's Madonna of the Carnation (Madonna dei Garofani), which generally fluctuates between 1506 and 1508, invites questions about its case, and its possible correspondence with the painting mentioned by Vasari.
+The date of execution assigned to Raphael's Madonna of the Carnations (Madonna dei Garofani), which generally fluctuates between 1506 and 1508, invites questions about its case, and its possible correspondence with the painting mentioned by Vasari.

-• Ridolfo Ghirlandaio is the author of a very precise pictorial quotation of the motif of Raphael's Madonna of the Carnations [wrongly called Madonna of the Pinks], when he painted, around 1525, the altarpiece of the church of the Holy Spirit in Prato (Chiesa del Sancto Spirito).
+• Ridolfo Ghirlandaio is the author of a very precise pictorial quote of the motif of Raphael's Madonna of the Carnations [wrongly called Madonna of the Pinks], when he painted, around 1525, the altarpiece of the church of the Holy Spirit in Prato (Chiesa del Sancto Spirito).
 With the exception of the position of one hand, his Christ conforms to the Child as depicted on the Madonna Chatron (the shortening of his right foot is exact, and the hair is curled).

-• The Sienese painter Domenico Mecharino, known as Beccafumi, twice borrowed La Madonna dei garofani from the Sanzio - which he saw in Siena: his first quotation is the Madonna with Child kept in the Pinacoteca dell'Académia di Carrara in Bergamo; the second, his Holy Family with St. John the Baptist Child and a donor dated 1528 and kept in the Horne Foundation Museum in Florence (inv.
+• The Sienese painter Domenico Mecharino, known as Beccafumi, twice borrowed La Madonna dei Garofani from the Sanzio - which he saw in Siena: his first quotation is the Madonna with Child kept in the Pinacoteca dell'Académia di Carrara in Bergamo; the second, his Holy Family with St. John the Baptist Child and a donor dated 1528 and kept in the Horne Foundation Museum in Florence (inv.
 6523 [1916/1936]).

-• The author of one of the oldest known replicas of the Madonna dei garofani, Archita Ricci, practiced in Umbria, in the province of Perugia, not far from Siena.
+• The author of one of the oldest known replicas of the Madonna dei Garofani, Archita Ricci, practiced in Umbria, in the province of Perugia, not far from Siena.

-• Francesco Vanni, a painter and engraver of the Sienese school, borrowed from Raphael the features of the Madonna of the Carnations (Madonna dei garofani) in his Madonna of the Holy Family (Museum of Fine Arts, Budapest, Esterházy Collection).
+• Francesco Vanni, a painter and engraver of the Sienese school, borrowed from Raphael the features of the Madonna of the Carnations (Madonna dei Garofani) in his Madonna of the Holy Family (Museum of Fine Arts, Budapest, Esterházy Collection).

-• The French provenance, or that of Italian cities under French influence (the Duchy of Milan and related cities), of all the earliest known replicas of Raphael's Madonna dei garofani reinforces the Sienese connection, as the city was under French rule until 1525.
+• The French provenance, or that of Italian cities under French influence (the Duchy of Milan and related cities), of all the earliest known replicas of Raphael's Madonna dei Garofani reinforces the Sienese connection, as the city was under French rule until 1525.

 • Finally, the link between Raphael, France, and hence the areas of the Italian peninsula under French rule is perfectly assured, as early as the spring of 1508: Raphael himself mentions the orders for 300 gold ducats, which were made to him "for here and for France," in his letter of April 28, 1508, which he addressed from Florence to his uncle, Simone de Batista di Ciarla da Urbino: